MNiMORPH/LSDTT-Guide/README.md

 cd $HOME/LSDTopoTools/LSDTopoTools2
 sh lsdtt2_setup.sh
 ```
+LSDTT2 will prompt you to ask whether it should check to see if you already have an LSDTopoTools2 directory.
+It uses a find function to do this.
+If you have it complete the search, it will then ask you where you would like to install.
+Select your location and it will continue the setup process.

 If this completed successfully, LSDTT2 should now be installed on your computer.
 You can test it by typing:
 ```sh